 “In addition to research work, we cooperate with work organizations in finding ways to benefit - in a digital environment - from the latest findings on human behavior,” says Saarikivi.

-Saarikivi is also a member of the steering group of Divia, Aalto EE’s digital business network.
-In 2017, Divia’s key theme is human skills and emotions as part of digitalization.
+Saarikivi is also a member of the steering group of Aalto EE's Digital Business Network.

 The transformation of work is being widely discussed, but research does not support all of the commonly presented views.
 Let’s hear from Saarikivi about why this is the case.